-- Alvin.
-Published by USNOAA and ipd as it contains materials that originally came from USNOAA - Black smoker at a mid-ocean ridge hydrothermal vent.
+- Black smoker at a mid-ocean ridge hydrothermal vent.
 Published by USNOAA and ipd because it contains materials that originally came from USNOAA - White smokers, Mariana Arc, Pacific Ocean.
 Published by USNOAA and ipd because it contains materials that originally came from USNOAA